mmamaev/timeboard/doc/source/making_a_timeboard.rst

 .. note::

-  1. For the demonstration purposes the timeboard is deliberately made short .
+  1. For the demonstration purposes, the timeboard is deliberately made short.

-  2. For the real-world usage the holidays must be accounted for in the form of `amendments`.
+  2. For the real-world usage, the holidays must be accounted for in the form of `amendments`.
 Here they are omitted for simplicity.

 ::

     >>> weekly = tb.Organizer(marker='W', structure=[[1,1,1,1,1,0,0]])
     >>> clnd = tb.Timeboard(base_unit_freq='D',
-                            start='01 Oct 2017', end='12 Oct 2017',
+    ...                     start='01 Oct 2017', end='12 Oct 2017',
-                            layout=weekly)
+    ...                     layout=weekly)

-In this example the frame is partitioned into calendar weeks.
+In this example, the frame is partitioned into calendar weeks.
 This process produces three spans as shown in the previous section.
 The first span contains only Sunday 1 Oct 2017.
 The second span contains the full week from the Monday 2nd through the Sunday 8th of October.
 The last span consists of four days 9-12 of October.

 The first element of `structure` is a list of values - a pattern.
 Therefore in the first span workshifts coincide with base units and receive labels from the pattern.

-However, unlike the use of pattern directly in `layout` parameter of :py:class:`.Timeboard`, the first workshift of the span does not nesessarily receive the first label of the pattern.
+However, unlike the use of pattern directly in `layout` parameter of :py:class:`.Timeboard`, the first workshift of the span does not necessarily receive the first label of the pattern.
 If the span has a left dangle, the pattern starts with a shadow run through the length of the dangle.
-Only after that it begins yielding labels for workshifts of the span.
+Only after that, it begins yielding labels for workshifts of the span.
 This approach can be viewed as if the dangle was attached to the first span to form the complete calendar period (in this example, a complete week) and then the pattern was applied to the whole period but only those results (assigned labels) are retained that fall within the span.
 In this way, the workshift of October 1 receives the seventh label from the pattern, which is 0, after the first six labels have been shadow-assigned to the base units of the dangle.

 The second span, a full week of October 2-8, should be treated with the second element of `structure`.
-However, there is no second element and `structure` is consequently reenacted in cycles meaning that each span is treated with the first, and the only, element of the structure.
+However, there is no second element and `structure` is consequently reenacted in cycles meaning that each span is treated with the first and the only element of the structure.

 An interior span, such as the second span of this example, cannot have dangles.
 Therefore, the seven labels of the pattern are assigned in order to the seven workshifts of the second span.